 Foundation Mares: How Outstanding Female Families Shaped America's Breeding Industry (2008, Thoroughbred Times Books) grew out of a series of articles published in the now-defunct Thoroughbred Times magazine.
 The book profiles 51 mares of the mid-20th century whose families have wielded marked influence on American and international breeding and racing.

-Makers of the Modern Thoroughbred was originally published in England in 1984, with the American version being released by the University of Kentucky Press in 1986.
+Makers of the Modern Thoroughbred was originally published in England in 1984, with the American edition being released by the University Press of Kentucky in 1986.
 The book profiles the careers of nine important 20th-century breeders who wielded international influence.